Last revised: 18 July 2019

 How long will we hold your data?

-Where you do not enter into a contractual relationship with HFMC Wealth, but a related third party does, and your data is provided with your consent and is relevant to support an assessment of ongoing suitability advice for them, and to meet our ongoing contractual obligations to them, we would expect to retain your information for a period appropriate to having provided them with advice.
+Where you do not enter into a contractual relationship with HFMC Wealth, but a related third party does, and your data is provided with your consent and is relevant to support an assessment of ongoing suitability advice for them, and to meet our ongoing contractual obligations to them, we would expect to retain your information for a period of seven years after disengaging from us, unless there is a legal or regulatory requirements for us to maintain the data for longer.

-Your personal data will be retained for as long as is necessary to enter into or perform a contract with you; or for compliance with a legal obligation under EU law or the laws of the United Kingdom; or for the establishment, exercise or defence of future legal claims.
+Your personal data will be retained for as long as is necessary to enter into or perform a contract with you; or for compliance with a legal obligation under EU law or the laws of the United Kingdom; or for the establishment, exercise or defence of future legal claims, usually seven years, however for some types of business this may be longer.
+This will be disclosed at the time the advice is given.

 This does not impact upon your rights to rights of access, rectification, or portability of personal data.
 You also have the right to withdraw your consent to the procession of your data at any time.